BOND REPORT: Treasury Yields Edge Lower Ahead Of Fed Minutes

 What are Treasurys doing?

-The 10-year Treasury yield was at 2.451% from 2.461% late Tuesday in New York.
+The 10-year Treasury yield fell 1.7 basis points to 2.446%.
 The yield is hovering at the same level it was a year ago.

 Bond prices move inversely to yields.